Efesencan/BU-Cloud-Computing/README.md

 * User interface written by ReactJS framework to  display relevant information

-* Use Shell Script, Linux commands, Python,  or OpenCL to fetch the current computing machine’s hardware information and reallocate the cores for different computation plans
+* A Python command line application to fetch the current computing machine’s hardware information from CUBE's REST API that can report:
+  * Any given pipeline's plugins
+  * Details of all compute resources, such as GPU, CPU, Cost, Memory
+  * A check for whether the pipeline's compute resources are compatible
+  * A way to optimize any pipeline for cost, or speed
+  * Return all information as JSON for future implementation

 * Pass post-execution information from backend to the frontend